Converting a Foreign Driver's Licence in Ireland

 Unrecognised/non-EU states

-For example, if you hold a valid, current licence from the United States, and you hold an international driving permit from your own country, you may drive in Ireland for the duration of your temporary visit.
+For example, if you hold a valid, current United States licence and an international driving permit from your own country, you may drive in Ireland for the duration of your temporary visit.

-However, if you become a resident, you must apply for an Irish driving license.
+However, if you become a resident, you must apply for an Irish driving licence.

 This will require completing the following steps